Web Player API

 // Set to Accurate mode for real-time playback

 The Cavalry Web Player automatically dispatches events for certain asset-related operations.
-These events allow you to handle automatic asset loading and other integration scenarios.
+These events allow automatic asset loading and other integration scenarios.

 cavalryAutoLoadAsset